Veivan/Rep33Client/README.md

 ## Frontend of reporting system

--React app using node.js
+- React app using node.js
--App has to be deployed into docker container.
+- App has to be deployed into docker container.

 ![dashboard](dashboard.png)